 (3) Casting on PC/Laptops

-Personal computers and laptops are witnessing a series of rapid downward trends in ownership, internet usage and relevance over the last three years.
+Personal computers and laptops are witnessing a series of rapid downward trends in ownership, internet usage, and relevance over the last three years.
 The online activities which were once a trend on PC/Laptops have now been substituted or augmented by the smartphone.

 This wasn’t the scenario in 2015 as the smartphone wasn’t advanced enough to contain complex game graphics and functions.

 Mobile is the most preferred device for watching online videos.
-Online video consumption growing year on year and primarily on the back of mobile phone.
+Online video consumption growing year on year and primarily on the back of mobile phones.
 With reference to the KPMG report, Let’s have a look into the video statistics who are watching in India?